francoisjacquet/rosariosis/plugins/Moodle/README.md

 - Create, update & delete teachers, parents, admins in Moodle

-Tip: leave password empty when creating a User / Student in Moodle so Moodle creates a password and sends an email to user.
+Tip: leave the password field empty when creating a User / Student in Moodle so Moodle creates a password and sends an email to user.

 Schedule